Julian, California

 Julian is a census-designated place (CDP) in San Diego County, California.
 As of the 2020 census, the population was 1,768, up from 1,502 at the time of the 2010 census.

 Julian is an official California Historical Landmark (No. 412).
 The Julian townsite and surrounding area is defined by the San Diego County Zoning Ordinance Section 5749 as the Julian Historic District.
 This designation requires that development adhere to certain guidelines that are administered by the Architectural Review Board of the Julian Historic District, which is appointed by the San Diego County Board of Supervisors.

+Julian was named an International Dark Sky Community by the International Dark-Sky Association in May 2021.
+It was the 30th such designation and the second in California.

 The town is known for its apple pie and its annual Julian Apple Days Festival, which began in 1949.

 History

 19th century: Initial European settlement and the gold rush

-The first European settlers to arrive in this area were "Cockney Bill" Williams from England and John Wesley Horrell, who both arrived in the area in 1850 or 1851.
+The first European settlers were "Cockney Bill" Williams from England and John Wesley Horrell, who arrived in the area in 1850 or 1851.
 The town itself was first settled by Drury, Frank, and J.O.
 Bailey, all brothers; and their cousins, Mike and Webb Julian.
-They were passing through the region from San Bernardino en route to Arizona in 1869, in the wake of the American Civil War.
+They passed through the region in 1869 from San Bernardino en route to Arizona, in the wake of the American Civil War.
 Taken by the beauty of the Julian area, Drury Bailey interrupted the group’s travel plans and chose instead to settle here; he chose to name the settlement “Julian” after Mike Julian because “Mike was better looking” than any other member of the Bailey family.
 Julian was also a former Confederate soldier who was later elected San Diego County Assessor.
 Shortly afterwards gold was discovered in the Julian region.
 A tent city initially formed in the boomtown, followed by more permanent structures as it became apparent that gold mining in Julian would persist for some time.
 Victorian-style structures were constructed in the latest stage of Julian’s early settlement, including the Hoskins House.